ds300/derivablejs/README.md

 > Keeping disparate pieces of local mutable state in check is hard.
 Keeping one piece of global immutable state in check is a matter of course.
 Let's do the latter.

-Hear hear!
-But how?
-By deriving [materialized views](http://www.confluent.io/blog/2015/03/04/turning-the-database-inside-out-with-apache-samza/) from the global immutable state which are kept up-to-date atomically and automatically, of course!
-This is what ratom.js is for.

-### Not Rx or FRP, but Complementary

-Rx Observables and FRP are traditionally associated with *event streams*.
-It might be tempting to think that Reactive Values as exposed by ratom.js can be modeled on top of event streams by simply inserting `.dedupe` everywhere.
-This is not so, and the devil is in the details.
-The simplest contradiction to this notion involves consistency and is as follows: you have two values, B and C which are derived from some upstream value A, but B is not downstream of C or vice-versa.
-How can we know, at any given point in time, whether B's and C's current states are *consistent*, i.e. deriving from the same A state?
-Without changing our notions about what streams are by introducing some kind of multiplexed metadata—or worse: metacommunication—we simply can't.
-And this is a valuable property to have.

 ### Comparison with Previous Work

-The idea, name, and api nomenclature of this library were directly inspired by [Reagent](https://github.com/reagent-project/reagent), though Reagent credits the idea to [Reflex](https://github.com/lynaghk/reflex) which in turn cites [Knockout's Observables](http://knockoutjs.com/documentation/observables.html).
+The idea for, name of, and api nomenclature used in this library were directly inspired by [Reagent](https://github.com/reagent-project/reagent).
+Reagent credits the idea to [Reflex](https://github.com/lynaghk/reflex) which in turn cites [Knockout's Observables](http://knockoutjs.com/documentation/observables.html).
 Another high-quality ClojureScript solution is [javelin](https://github.com/tailrecursion/javelin).
 The [silk.co](silk.co) engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript) but it isn't publicly available AFAICT.

 The key advantage ratom.js has over all the above is that it uses a 4-color mark-and-sweep algorithm which enables fully automatic memory management.
 This makes the library ergonomic and practical to use on its own rather than as part of a framework.

-Other advantages which may not apply to every project mentioned above include:
+Other advantages which may or may not apply to every project mentioned above include:

 - It has total laziness. *No values are computed unless absolutely necessary*.
 This allows derivation graphs to incorporate short-circuiting boolean logic.
 - It is a standalone library (jumping on the 'unix philosophy' bandwagon), not tied to a UI framework.